AnubrataDS/sea-of-stars/readme.md

 Three.js starter project based off Yuri Artyukh's YouTube tutorials.

+This project uses plain js and parcel bundler.

 I recreated this to use as a base for my own future WebGl experiments.

 Check out Yuri's work :